slaclab/lume-ace3p/README.md

 <details><summary>Omega3PWorkflow class</summary>

 The `Omega3PWorkflow` class can be instantiated using only a workflow dict.
-An `Omega3PWorkflow` object can run as-is but no workflow input files will be adjusted.A selected list of usage examples is provided:
+An `Omega3PWorkflow` object can run as-is but no workflow input files will be adjusted.
+A selected list of usage examples is provided:

 Object constructor usage:
 * `workflow_object = Omega3PWorkflow(workflow_dict, *input_dict, *output_dict)` --- creates a workflow object from the workflow_dict and sets input/output dicts (optional arguments)